 - In a blender, add in remaining ingredients.
 Blend well together.

 - Gently add custard to caramel pan.
-Place pan in another pan for a water bath.
+Place pan in a larger pan for a water bath.
+Add water to the larger pan until the water reaches half of the level of the flan pan.
 Gently place in oven.

 - Cook for 50-60 minutes, or until fork comes out clean.
-Remove pan from water bath, and allow to cool for 3-4 hours.
+Remove pan from water bath, and allow to cool before refrigerating for 3-4 hours.

 Could I use Pumpkin pie Mix, oppose to the Puree?